type iv allergy to rubber additives:a 10-year study at brazil

 Type IV allergy to rubber additives: A 10-year study of 686 cases.
 Our results are not in accord with this because the frequency of thiuram-positive patch tests was higher in patients with occupational rubber contact dermatitis (87.0%) than in patients with nonoccu- pational contact dermatitis (78%).

-Send InquiryType IV allergy to rubber additives: A 10-year study
+type iv allergy to rubber additives: a 10-year study

 Type IV allergy to rubber additives: A 10-year study of 686 cases.
 Author links open overlay panel Luis Conde-Salazar MD a Emilio del-Río MD b Dolores Guimaraens MD a Antonia González Domingo MD a